Judy Boyle

 from Idaho.
-A Republican, she is a member of Idaho House of Representatives for District 9 seat B. Boyle is the current chairman of Western Legislative Forestry Task Force (WLFTF).
+A Republican, she is a member of Idaho House of Representatives for District 9 seat B. Boyle is the current chair of the Western Legislative Forestry Task Force (WLFTF).

 Early life

 Boyle was born in Midvale, Idaho.

 Education

 Boyle has attended Lassen College, Boise State University, and the University of Idaho.

 Career

 On May 27, 2008, Boyle won the Republican primary.
 Boyle defeated Diana Thomas with 53.4% of the votes.
 On November 4, 2008, Boyle won the election and became a Republican member of the Idaho House of Representatives for District 9 seat B. Boyle defeated Jennifer M. Morgan with 66.8% of the votes.

 On May 25, 2010, Boyle was unopposed in the Republican primary.
 On November 2, 2010, as an incumbent, Boyle won the general election unopposed and continued serving District 9 seat B. On November 6, 2012, as an incumbent, Boyle won the election and continued serving District 9 seat B. Boyle defeated Mary Sue Roach with 65.2% of the votes.
 On November 4, 2014, as an incumbent, Boyle won the election unopposed and continued serving District 9 seat B. On November 8, 2016, as an incumbent, Boyle won the election and continued serving District 9 seat B. Boyle defeated Allen Schmidt with 73.2% of the votes.

-In 2019, Boyle became the chairman of Western Legislative Forestry Task Force (WLFTF).
+In 2019, Boyle became the chairman of the Western Legislative Forestry Task Force (WLFTF).

-Boyle on November 18, 2020 announce that she will run against Mike Moyle for Idaho House of Representatives Majority Leader.
+Boyle on November 18, 2020, announced that she would run against Mike Moyle for Idaho House of Representatives Majority Leader.